Keck-DataReductionPipelines/KeckDRPFramework/keckdrpframework/tools/README.md

 Addes a new event to the queue.
 The arguments are event name and event argument.
 For example, the event name could be "new_file" and the event argument could be the name of the new file.

+# Jupyter notebooks examples

+There are two Jupyter notebooks: DRPF-remote-interface.ipynb and Reduce_data.ipynb.

+DRPF-remote-interface shows how to communicate with the queue manager.

+Reduce_data shows how to run a pipeline in a notebook.